easy-software-ufal/catalog-test-smells/docs/source/Issues in test steps/Issues in teardown/Not Idempotent.rst

 **Also Known As:**

-* Interacting Test With High Dependency,
+* Interacting Test With High Dependency

 **References:**